-Maltese legislator elected European Parliament president
+Malta legislator becomes 3rd female EU Parliament president

 “David fought hard to bring people around the same table.
 It is that commitment to holding the constructive forces in Europe together that I will build on,” she said.

-And she referred to giants of European post-war politics like German Christian Democrat Helmut Kohl and French Socialist Francois Mitterrand to overcome party divisions and give her guidance.
+She referred to giants of European post-war politics like German Christian Democrat Helmut Kohl and French Socialist Francois Mitterrand to overcome party divisions and give her guidance.

 “My appeal is to rediscover the purpose of Kohl and Mitterrand and leave behind the entrenchment of the past as we look to the future,” she said.

+And reflecting on the European Parliament’s last female president, France’s Nicole Fontaine, who presided from 1999 to 2002, Metsola vowed that “it will not be another two decades until the next woman is standing here.”

-The parliament has long been the lesser EU institution compared to the executive European Commission and the European Council, which represents the governments of the 27 member states.
+The European Parliament represents the EU’s 450 million citizens and refers to itself as “the heart of European democracy.”
+The parliament has long been the lesser EU institution compared to the executive European Commission and the European Council.

 For many years, the parliament, which sits in Strasbourg, France, and Brussels was seen as a money-guzzling talking shop where politicians who had served their national purpose often were sent.